HarshNarayanJha/fullstackopen-backend/README.md

     API Url: https://fs-phonebook-backend.glitch.me/api/persons

+Note: Since I use `bun` as my pm and runtime, I didn't need to install dotenv package!
+If you use node.js, you may want to install it!

 This repository contains my exercise solutions for the fullstackopen course [here](https://fullstackopen.com/en/) from part 3 and onwards.
 This is beacuse part 3 suggests to make a new git repo from now on.
 Previous parts can be found [here](https://github.com/HarshNarayanJha/fullstackopen)